johannes-graeter/limo/README.md

 * Find all modules in ~/workspaces/limo/ .
 * Run example (~/04.bag) as described above.
 * Note that the runtime in the virtual machine is slower than on a normal system.

+### Known issues
+* Unittest of LandmarkSelector.voxel fails with libpcl version 1.7.2 or smaller (just 4 landmarks are selected).
+Since this works with pcl 1.8.1 which is standard for ros melodic, this is ignored.
+This should lower the performance of the software only by a very small amount.